FyraLabs-Graveyard/pungi/doc/configuration.rst

     (*str|[str]*) -- RPM scratch build task(s) to include in a package set, defined as task IDs.
 This option can be used only when ``compose_type`` is set to ``test``.
-The RPM still needs to have higher NVR than any other RPM with the same name comming from other sources in order to appear in the resulting compose.
+The RPM still needs to have higher NVR than any other RPM with the same name coming from other sources in order to appear in the resulting compose.

 **pkgset_koji_module_tag**